You can pre-order your Coldcard Wallet today, but the first build has almost sold out. Early bird purchases will be shipped in August 2018.

 Bitcoin and Bitcoin Testnet are recommended.
 We support Litecoin, but there may not yet be a desktop wallet to accompany that.
 Coldcard does not support altcoins at this time.

 Coldcard requires a desktop or mobile wallet to manage your coins and speak to the public blockchain.
-Although we can add support for other coins when they have suitable wallet support.
+Although we can add support for other coins, they must have suitable wallet support already.

 Use the USB port at the top of the Coldcard.
 You must provide a standard MicroUSB cable suitable for your computer.

-There is no need to use the USB port, except for power, during seed setup and when using the MicroSD card slot itself.
-We use the Coldcard with USB battery packs routinuely, although some battery packs do not correctly detect the Coldcard beause it uses very little power.
+There is no need to use the USB port (except for power) during seed setup and when using the MicroSD card slot itself.
+We use the Coldcard with USB battery packs routinely, although some battery packs do not correctly detect the Coldcard because it uses very little power.
 They may power down because it appears that nothing is connected.
 Most simple battery packs and wall chargers are fine.

 PSBT is an emerging standard for "Partially Signed Bitcoin Transactions" and is described by BIP 174.

 Coldcard is the first "PSBT Native" hardware wallet.
 It uses PSBT internally, and should be able to sign most PSBT files generated by conforming software.
 For completed transactions, we can output either a PSBT (with the new signatures added) or a finalized Bitcoin transaction, ready to send.